 Sick Sinus Syndrome

 This condition has nothing to do with the sinuses in your head.
 The name refers to a small part of your heart called the sinus node.
 It’s your heart’s natural pacemaker.
 It generates the electrical pulses that tell your heart to beat.
-When the sinus node fires off the signals at the wrong pace, your heartbeat can be too fast (bradycardia), too slow (tachycardia), or irregular (arrhythmia).
+When the sinus node fires off the signals at the wrong pace, your heartbeat can be too fast (tachycardia), too slow (bradycardia), or irregular (arrhythmia).
 It can lead to abnormal heart rhythms, including AFib.

 Most people who have sick sinus syndrome need a pacemaker.
 The type that’s most likely to help is called a double chamber pacemaker.
 It sends signals to two of your heart’s four chambers, telling them when to pump.